xiaoxing2001/DeGLA/README.md

 Haoran Xu,</span>
 Ziyong Feng,</span>
 <a href="https://scholar.google.com.hk/citations?user=3nMDEBYAAAAJ&hl=zh-CN&oi=ao">Yupei Wang</a></span>

+## 📖 Introduction
+DeGLA is a novel fine-tuning framework designed to enhance CLIP's compositional understanding.
+Within this framework, we focus on improving the model's compositional understanding while mitigating the catastrophic forgetting of pre-trained knowledge that often occurs during fine-tuning.
+To achieve this, we introduce the DeGLA framework, which features a more effective negative sample generation pipeline and innovative training framework.
+Experimental results demonstrate that our approach establishes a new SOTA in both compositional understanding and general performance.
+For any inquiries, please contact xiaoxinghhh@gmail.com or raise an issue.
+Thank you for your attention.

 ## 📣 News

 - [2025/04/xx]:✨The training code and pertrained weight of DeGLA have been released.